 Here’s an example of how such ads might appear, when looking to buy some “Jordan sneakers.”

-These ads are particularly effective, because they showcase a high quality image image on the product listing, as well as the price of the product in question.
+These ads are particularly effective because they showcase a high-quality image on the product listing, as well as the price of the product in question.

 Because these product listing ads tend to appear at the top of the search engine listings, your product ads are going to appear where searchers are going to be looking the most.